|Anne Francis as Marsha White, a mannequin turned flesh and blood.|

 Rod Serling's script for "The After Hours" is arguably his best original teleplay for the entire series.
 I've always felt that Serling was well suited, in the fantasy field, at least, to adapt previously existing work and would often improve upon, or at least present a different take on, the chosen source material.
 See his work on "It's a Good Life," "To Serve Man," "The Hitch-Hiker," or "Five Characters in Search of an Exit."
 When it came to crafting the original teleplay Serling often found himself, no doubt because of his contractual obligation to write 80% of the show's output, falling back on genre clichés and often getting himself in trouble with calls of plagiarism from professionals in the field.
 I can probably count on one hand the number of original teleplays written by Serling that are both excellent and do not, intentionally or unintentionally, closely resemble another writer's work.
 What episodes immediately come to mind are "Eye of the Beholder," "The Masks," and "The After Hours."
 Though there were calls of plagiarism concerning Serling's script for "The After Hours," most strongly by a pulp writer named Frank Gruber who had submitted a teleplay titled "The Thirteenth Floor" to producer Buck Houghton and felt that Serling swiped "The After Hours" from this submitted teleplay, the claims are most certainly unfounded in the case of this episode.
 One of the stories most closely associated with the show is John Collier's seminal, and often anthologized, short story "Evening Primrose."
 Other than the fact that both take place in a department store and that much of the action takes place after closing hours, the two stories are quite different in plot, mood, and resolution.
 There is no doubt that Serling was familiar with Collier's work and the idea for "The After Hours" may even have germinated in Serling's reading of Collier's story but Serling took a suitably different approach when crafting his teleplay in order to avoid the plagiarism bug that pursued him throughout his time writing scripts for The Twilight Zone.

 Author Martin Grams documents Serling's feud with writer Frank Gruber over the similarities of Serling's "The After Hours" and Gruber's "The Thirteenth Floor" in his book The Twilight Zone: Unlocking the Door to a Television Classic (OTR, 2008).
 Grams also notes in his commentary on "The After Hours" that Serling may have been exposed to the John Collier story from its adaptation on the radio show Escape, broadcast on November 5, 1947.
 Grams claims that Serling was a frequent listener of the show.
 Writer Frank Gruber made his name writing western and detective stories for pulp magazines, credited as having written over 300 stories for 40 different pulps under a variety of names besides his own including Stephen Acre, Charles K. Boston, and John K. Vedder.
 Gruber had a script floating around titled "The Thirteenth Floor" and eventually submitted the script to Rod Serling's Cayuga Productions and it landed in the hands of producer Buck Houghton.
 Serling claimed to never have read the Gruber script at the time of the writing of "The After Hours" and the only real similarity in the scripts is that of the setting, a department store, and the plot element that a character ends up on a non-existing floor.
 In Gruber's script it is the thirteenth floor; in Serling's it is, in final draft form, the ninth floor.
 The likeness of the scripts ends there.
 Yet, Gruber took it a few steps further, spreading the word that Rod Serling was a plagiarist at social gatherings.
 Serling, obviously feeling the need to defend himself, went so far as to send Gruber the shooting script for "The After Hours," confident that the writer would see the obvious differences in the treatments.
 Gruber, however, replied to Serling in a ranting letter that both admitted differences and defended Gruber's claims of plagiarism.
 After Serling sent one final reply to Gruber the situation seemed to end on its own as Serling heard no more from Gruber.
-It seems a shame to me that of the many Serling scripts that borrow heavily from unaccredited source material, "Nightmare as a Child," "A Passage for Trumpet," “The Obsolete Man,” or "A Thing About Machines," to name a few, an issue would be publicly made for an episode that is suitably original in treatment and execution.
+It seems a shame to me that of the many Serling scripts that, whether consciously or not, borrow heavily from unacknowledged source material, such as "Nightmare as a Child" (Truman Capote's "Miriam"), "A Passage for Trumpet" (It's a Wonderful Life), “The Obsolete Man” (Orson Welles's The Trial), or "A Thing About Machines" (Richard Matheson's "Mad House"), an issue would be publicly made for an episode that is suitably original in treatment and execution.
 Suffice to say that the science fiction and fantasy community of the 1950s and '60s was a crowded field and full of writers covering the same grounds in terms of theme and plot and that it was inevitable to have similar stories floating around at the same time.

 Nevertheless, "The After Hours" stands as a creative high point for the series and justifiably remains one of the most popular episodes among fans of the show.
 The only element truly lacking from the show's production was a fine original musical score from one of the show's mainstay composers like Jerry Goldsmith or Bernard Herrmann.
 Still, this element doesn't take away any of the episode's dramatic effect and it remains a seminal piece of work.